-To better image the lining of the uterus, saline is introduced into the uterus.
+To get a better, more clear image of the lining of the uterus, saline is introduced into the uterus.
 To do this, a member of our advanced practice provider team will assist the sonographer by placing a speculum and passing a small catheter through the cervix and into the uterus.
-Once the catheter is in place, a small amount of saline is pushed through the catheter to enhance the uterine cavity.
-During the fluid installation, the sonographer captures images and short video clips for interpretation.
-The patient may experience some cramping, but this procedure is usually well tolerated.
+Once the catheter is in place, a small amount of saline is instilled through the catheter to enhance the uterine cavity.
+The saline helps produce sharper images from the transvaginal ultrasound process.

 Phone: 262-544-4411